INTONNATION/tonos-se-installers/README.md

 Some of them like _start_, _status_, _stop_ and _reset_ just utilize an API developed under [app/tonseapi/tonseapi.go](https://github.com/INTONNATION/tonos-se-installers/tree/master/tonsectl/app/tonseapi). _init_ command manages an API itself. _install_ - runs init scripts dependent on a GO runtime e.g. Operating System. _start_ will also trigger _init_ first to spin up an API in case it’s not running.

+## Prerequirements

+TON Q-SERVER which is used in TON OS SE requires Git installed and available in PATH.

 ## Quick start